UC Davis Aggies women's basketball: Women's National Invitation Tournament results

-UC Davis has made five appearances in the Women's National Invitation Tournament (WNIT).
-The Aggies are 5–5 all-time in the WNIT, including an "Elite Eight" appearance in 2018 and a "Sweet 16" appearance in 2017.
+UC Davis has made six appearances in the Women's National Invitation Tournament (WNIT).
+The Aggies are 5–6 all-time in the WNIT, including an Elite Eight appearance in 2018 and a "Sweet 16" appearance in 2017.
 The wins over Utah and Colorado State in 2017 were the program's first postseason wins as a Division I program.
-The five WNIT victories overall are the most of any Big West Conference school as of 2019–20, while the "Elite Eight" berth in 2018 marked the furthest that any Big West Conference school had advanced in that tournament under its current format that began in 1998.
+The five WNIT victories overall are the most of any Big West Conference school as of 2019–20, while the Elite Eight berth in 2018 marked the furthest that any Big West Conference school had advanced in that tournament under its current format that began in 1998.